How To Make Chocolate-Dipped Strawberries

 Casual, nothing fancy!

-On occasions, chocolate-dipped strawberries make a beautiful visual addition to a unique, celebratory cake as well as to a tray of cupcakes.
+On occasions, chocolate-dipped strawberries make a beautiful visual addition to a unique, celebratory cake, a Valentine’s special or a tray of cupcakes.

 - Baking parchment sheet